 There’s nothing worse than firing up the BBQ to grill some steaks and getting bothered by flies.

-You’d think that smoke would deter flies, but anyone who grills regularly knows the smell of cooking food is just too intoxicating for hungry insects.
-So from this perspective grills do attract flies.
+The smell of cooking food in BBQ smoke means grills do attract flies.
+You’d think that smoke would repel them, but anyone who grills regularly knows the smell of delicious food is just too intoxicating for hungry insects.

 Mosquitos are attracted by the carbon monoxide (CO2) in the breath of multiple people standing outside as well – so this spells double trouble.